rehierl/abstract-properties/11-x-hierarchies/12-3-hierarchy-of-rscopes/0-0-readme.md

 A hierarchy of reversed scopes (Hrs) is isomorphic to a hierarchy of rooted paths (Hrp).
 After all, each reversed scope is equal to the set of nodes in the rooted path of its defining node.
+Because of that, Hrs can be described to embed total suborders, one for each rooted path in Hrp.

 ## the Hrs-Hs isomorphism